Nick Kamen: Masculinity Redefined

 The death of Nick Kamen from cancer at just 59 has had me reflecting on his influence and legacy.
 Here was a man who burned brightly for a short time in the mid-80s, both as a model and singer and made a not insignificant contribution to the visual image and concept of masculinity.

-Of course, he was a good-looking man but with his Burmese, Irish, Dutch and English heritage, what he represented felt fresh and ground-breaking at a time when 80s masculinity was generally defined as white, testosterone driven and power suited.
-The symbolism of a mixed race man - the outsider - stripping this down to a pair of white boxer shorts - being vulnerable - was not lost on me either as a teenager.
+Of course, he was a good-looking man but with his Burmese, Irish, Dutch and English heritage, what he represented felt fresh and ground-breaking at a time when 80s masculinity was generally defined by white, testosterone-driven and power-suited norms.
+The symbolism of a mixed race man - the outsider - stripping this down to a pair of white boxer shorts - of being vulnerable - was not lost on me either as a teenager.

 Nick's career was built on his image; as for the man himself, by all accounts he was a deeply private individual.
 In his work as a model and singer he maintained an intriguing ambivalence, which did not seek overt validation or approval.
 There is a nod to Brando and James Dean here but there is none of the showiness and drama of their personas.

 In remembering Nick, an ancient historical figure comes to mind, that of Antinous, the beloved of the Roman emperor Hadrian.
 In Nick’s look, there is often the same tilted head, the slightly rounded, post adolescent features, the thick mop of hair.
 Antinous died at the age of 20 and was made a god.
-We know little about him, except that his influence was acutely felt for hundreds of years after his death.
+We know little about him, except that his influence was acutely felt for hundreds of years after his death and without doubt he was a precursor to the Christ image.
 His beauty represented a masculine version of fertility and sexuality, normally associated with female goddesses.